 Foster Care - How it works

-* The ASNN provides any and all medical care and supplies that may be needed for the care of the animal.
+- Once an animal has entered foster care, ASNN will provide any and all medical care and supplies that may be needed for the care of the animal.

 If you have further questions about becoming a Foster Parent with ASNN, please call the shelter at (402)750-4665.